 Faculty: Takao Hensch and principal investigators at the RIKEN Center for Integrative Medical Sciences (IMS-RCAI)

 Experience science in Japan at the RIKEN Center for Integrative Medical Sciences (IMS-RCAI).
 This 10-week program begins with a private tutorial by IMS-RCAI faculty on basic immunology, followed by an international lecture series at the graduate level culminating in a cutting-edge symposium by world leaders in the field.

 Students then enter IMS-RCAI host labs to conduct basic research alongside young Japanese scientists.
 On-site language courses and weekend excursions to nearby cultural sites such as Kamakura and Mt.
 Fuji are an integral component.

 BIOS S-98ry Study Abroad in Yokohama, Japan (RIKEN): Reading and Research in Immunology (32538)Takao K. Hensch

-The RIKEN Center for Allergy and Immunology, the first and largest research institution dedicated to allergy and immunology in Japan, aims to provide young scientists with the opportunity to experience cutting-edge immunology research.
+The RIKEN Center for Integrative Medical Sciences (IMS-RCAI), the first and largest research institution dedicated to allergy and immunology in Japan, aims to provide young scientists with the opportunity to experience cutting-edge immunology research.
 Students are placed in a laboratory for their independent research project based on their academic interests.